Humbly Homemade

 Each fondant bunny is made from six pieces.
 Two long ears, a small squished sphere for the head and a larger squished sphere for the body, along with two small oval arms.

-fondant bunny pieces on a cutting board
+Three fondant bunnies next to white fondant pieces on a cutting board.

 Fondant Carrots